Maximal prepositive cones on quaternion algebras with involution: Introduction

 \section{Introduction}

-In their investigation of central simple algebras with involution from a real algebraic point of view, Astier and Unger introduced the notion of prepositive cones in \cite{PosCones}.
+In their investigation of central simple algebras with involution from a real algebraic point of view, Astier and Unger introduced the notion of prepositive cones in \cite{PosCones} (see also \cite{A-U-sign}).
 Positive cones are defined as prepositive cones that are maximal (with respect to inclusion).
-At the time of writing, examples of prepositive cones that are not maximal remain elusive, contrary to what is claimed in \cite[Remark~3.3(2)]{PosCones}.
+At the time of writing, examples of prepositive cones that are not maximal remain elusive, contrary to what is claimed in \cite[Remark~3.3(2)]{PosCones} (in fact, the authors conveyed in a private communication that their method did not work and that they intend to retract this part of the remark).
 Already in the simplest non-trivial setting, namely quaternion algebras with involution, it is not clear how to find such examples.
 Indeed, in this note we show that the prepositive cones on a large class of quaternion algebras with involution are all maximal.
 Up to a small number of technical results and tools from \cite{Knebusch} and \cite{PosCones}, our approach is entirely elementary.
 We also use some results from elementary calculus which remain valid over arbitrary real closed fields, cf. \cite[Section~1.3]{S24}.